Patients Dentists

 • Guide adult teeth into more favourable positions.

-Reduce the risk of crowding before it becomes established.
+• Reduce the risk of crowding before it becomes established.

 When Should My Child Be Assessed?

 We recommend an orthodontic assessment from around age 6.
 At this stage, we can assess jaw growth, bite development, and tooth eruption patterns.
+Not all children will require immediate treatment.
+Early assessment allows us to monitor development and intervene only when the timing is right.

 As a Specialist Orthodontist, Dr Nina Shaffie provides personalised, evidence-based care tailored to each child’s individual growth and developmental needs.